 You need a rounded, balanced view of the candidate.
 Mix things up!
 They might be able to do the role from a technical perspective but if their moral code doesn’t fit the business, you’ll soon have a problem.

 How to overcome this?
-Ensure you alternate between technical, closed and open-ended, competency-based, and just general getting-to-know-you” questions.
+Ensure you alternate between technical, closed and open-ended, competency-based, and just general “getting-to-know-you” questions.
 Plan what you’ll ask and make sure questions are specific to the vacancy, not just you’re usual ‘go to’ question.
 It’s also important to be aware of a candidate actively interviewing elsewhere as they may have their answers almost word-perfect from memory.
-And finally, don’t ask them to tell you their strengths and weaknesses for the fifth time that week, be original.
+Finally, don’t ask them to tell you their strengths and weaknesses for the fifth time that week, be original.
 Get them to think on their feet.

 ‘Chatting’ and running out of time